 BigQuery's views are logical views, not materialized views.
 Because views are not materialized, the query that defines the view is run each time the view is queried.
 Queries are billed according to the total amount of data in all table fields referenced directly or indirectly by the top-level query.
 For more information, see query pricing.

-To control access to views in BigQuery, see Controlling access to views.
+To control access to views in BigQuery, see Authorized views.

 - For information on creating views, see Creating views.